 Faq general terms and conditions

-How can you write general conditions to which you can refer in the contracts that you conclude for your assignments as a self-employed entrepreneur.
-If you do this, you no longer have to consider for each contract whether you have thought of everything: you have already settled the main legal aspects and thus already have your legal foundation ready.
+Add general conditions to your commission contracts and you no longer have to consider if you have settled the main legal aspects and thus already have your legal foundation ready.
 Your general conditions let the other party know exactly where he stands.
 This avoids unnecessary misunderstandings and conflicts about the basic rights and obligations.
 In combination with insurance policies, this is often a good way of limiting your risks as an entrepreneur.

 Topics that are frequently dealt with in general conditions are:

 - The limitation of liability, for example with a financial limit

 - The payment, for example within two weeks after the invoice and/or (partly) payment in advance

 - The quote/tender, for example for how long it applies